gabrielfalcao/plural/README.rst

-GitGraph - A git-backed graph database
+GitGraph - A git-backed graph library
 ======================================